- Author's Saving Throw:

 - The revelation that Cassandra turned because she was being drugged by Deathstroke.
 It still left a lot of holes in the story, but at least it stopped treating her as the bad guy.

-- There are fans (such as the Feminist Batgirl tumblr) who believe that it was ridiculous for a woman in a comic book universe (surrounded by magicians, aliens, and mad scientists, most of whom have come back from the dead at least once) to remain paralyzed by a mere bullet wound, and were waiting for Barbara to put the cowl back on since 1988.
+- While a highly controversial move to this day, there are fans who believe that it was ridiculous for a woman in a comic book universe (surrounded by magicians, aliens, and mad scientists, most of whom have come back from the dead at least once) to remain paralyzed by a mere bullet wound, and were waiting for Barbara to put the cowl back on since 1988.
 They especially enjoy pointing out other superheroes who were crippled in the line of duty but who were promptly restored, such as Tony Stark, who was shot & paralyzed by a crazy ex-stalker at one point and was promptly restored by an experimental surgery within only a few issues.

 - Broken Base: